FourierNets enable the design of highly non-local optical encoders for computational imaging: Appendix

 The architecture of FourierUNet3D is 4 scales, with a cropping factor of 2 per scale in the encoding path and an upsampling factor of 2 in the decoding path.
 For each scale, we perform a Fourier convolution in the encoding path producing 480 feature maps, which are concatenated with the incoming feature maps of the decoding convolutions at the corresponding scale (just as in a normal UNet).
 In the decoding path, we use 3D convolutions with kernel size (3, 5, 5), producing 12 3D feature maps each.
 There are two such convolutions per scale.
 Note that this requires we reshape the 2D feature maps from the Fourier convolutions to 3D.
 This is followed by a 1x1 convolution producing the 3D reconstruction output.
 We show a diagram of this architecture in Figure \ref{figoverview}C, and details of this architecture in Table \ref{tabfourierunet3dsmall}.

 For our UNet2D, each encoding convolution produced 24 feature maps (except the first scale, for which the first convolution produced 12 feature maps and the second convolution produced 24 feature maps).
 Each decoding convolution produced 24 feature maps, but took an input of 48 feature maps where 24 feature maps were concatenated from the corresponding encoding convolution at that scale.
 At the end of the UNet2D, a (1, 1) convolution reduced the 24 final feature maps to 1 feature map.
 This single feature map is interpreted as the final output of the network, i.e. the reconstructed plane.
 UNet2D requires many more feature maps per plane and more layers than FourierNet, because these are necessary in order for the network to be able to integrate information from a larger field of view.
+The effective field of view is $4,539 \times 4,539$ pixels.
 We show the details of our UNet2D architecture in Table \ref{tabunet2dsmall}.

+The Wiener + UNet model first performs a Wiener deconvolution on the image using the PSF computed from the phase mask, then applies a UNet with a different 3D architecture, following that of \cite{Yanny_Yanny_Monakhova_Monakhova_Shuai_Waller_2022} which was designed to refine a Wiener filter.
+We show the details of this Wiener + UNet architecture in Table \ref{tabwienersmall}.

 The architecture of the vanilla UNet3D is also 4 scales, with a max pooling factor of 2 per scale in the encoding path and an upsampling factor of 2 in the decoding path.
 Each scale of the encoding path produces 480 2D feature maps.
 These are concatenated to the incoming feature maps of the decoding convolutions at the corresponding scale, again with a reshape from 2D to 3D.
 Each scale of the decoding path produces 48 3D feature maps.
 Again, this is followed by a 1x1 convolution producing the 3D reconstruction output.
 All convolutions are in 3D with a kernel size of (5, 7, 7), with the $z$ dimension being ignored for the encoding path because the input is 2D.
+UNet3D has a global receptive field of $279 \times 279$ pixels.
 We show the details of our UNet3D architecture in Table \ref{tabunet3dsmall}.